golgocat/PRMX-new-BlockChainApp/oracle_design.md

 Another offchain worker (or the same one) periodically:

 1. Uses the bound AccuWeather Location Key for each market.
-2. Calls AccuWeather historical / current conditions APIs.
+2. Calls AccuWeather current conditions API with details.
-3. Converts precipitation into hourly buckets and calls `submit_rainfall(...)`.
+3. Extracts 24-hour precipitation data and calls `submit_rainfall(...)`.

 ### 1.4 Settlement

-- Policies only reference `market_id` and coverage window.
+- Policies reference `market_id` and coverage window.
 - At `settle_policy`, PRMX checks rainfall per market using the bound location:
   - *"Did 24h rainfall ever exceed strike during this policy's coverage window?"*

-**Customers do not specify lat/lon.
-They only choose a market, such as "Manila".**
+**Customers do not specify lat/lon for oracle purposes.
+They choose a market, such as "Manila".**

+> **Note:** Policies may store reference lat/lon from the quote request for display purposes, but this is not used for oracle/settlement logic.

 ---